DanielSeehausen/bash-profile/README.md

 # bash-profile

+## Currently a mirror of profile on home linux for user /home/daniel

-## bashrc and profile are dot files -- make sure to pre-pend if copying into home location of bash profile scripts (@ user root, for example)
+### all profile files are dot files (which has been removed here) -- pre-pend if using